Human experts vs. machines in taxa recognition

+In Finland, the national reference taxa list sets the taxonomic ranks to which human experts are required to identify specimens monitoring samples \citep{meissner2010}.
+In the human proficiency test only a subset of the taxa from the national reference taxa list is used.
+The choice of the specific taxa and specimens used in the proficiency test is determined both by relevance of the taxa in national assessment indices, the availability of adequate testing material and to a lesser degree the inclusion of easily misidentified taxa.
+Human participants were required to key 50 specimens in total for the river benthic subtest \citep{meissner2017}.
 Using the described imaging device, the Finnish Environment Institute compiled a new image database of 126 lotic freshwater macroinvertebrate taxa and over 2.6 million images.
-For the current work, we restricted the number of classes to 39 taxa present in the human proficiency test described in Section \ref{humans} to compare the classification results with those of the taxonomic experts.
-We also restricted the number of images per specimen to a maximum of 50 images for computational reasons.
+This data has 39 taxa overlapping with those present in the human proficiency test which are used in the current work (Table \ref{numbers}).
+We restricted the number of images per specimen to a maximum of 50 images for computational reasons.
 If a specimen had more images from both cameras combined, we randomly selected 50 of them.
 The final data comprises 9631 observations and a total of 460004 images belonging to 39 taxa at the deepest available taxonomic rank.
 In total, considering one taxonomic rank at a time, the data consists of 7 orders, 23 families, 30 genera, and 26 species (see Fig. \ref{taxadistribution}).
 The number of specimens for each taxa and the taxonomic resolution are shown in Table \ref{numbers}.
 The image resolution for this data varies from $32\times 20$ pixels to $468\times 540$ pixels.
 The 'true' labels for the specimens were defined by a group of taxonomic experts.